-We support better justice through research, education and grants
+Better justice through research, education, and grants

 Victoria Law Foundation is committed to making a significant contribution to raising awareness of our law, and to provide evidence and insight to improve justice for all Victorians.